AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 ## Communication consistency {#communication-consistency}

 This set of tables is linked to the **Campaign Optimization** module, which allows to control, filter and monitor the sending of deliveries.
-For more on this, see [this section](../../campaign/using/about-campaign-typologies.md).
+For more on this, see [About campaign typologies](../../campaign/using/about-campaign-typologies.md).

 ![](assets/data-model_typology.png)